Witherflare/STARLIGHT/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use.
+This project is licensed under the [GNU General Public License](LICENSE).

 ## Purchase